113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 ```
 ibmcloud sl file snapshot-order 12345678 -s 1000 -t 4
 ```
+{: codeblock}

-This commands order snapshot space for volume with ID `12345678`, the size is 1000GB, the tier level is 4 IOPS per GB.
+This commands orders a snapshot space for the volume with ID `12345678`.
+The size is 1000 GB, and the tier level is 4 IOPS per GB.

 ## ibmcloud sl file snapshot-restore
 {: #sl_file_snapshot_restore}

-Restore file volume using a given snapshot.
+Restore a file volume by using a specified snapshot:
 ```
 ibmcloud sl file snapshot-restore VOLUME_ID SNAPSHOT_ID
 ```